How to Start a Fire Without Kindling

 Kindling is the finger-sized sticks, twigs and branches that bridges the gap between your tinder and the bigger logs that are going to keep your fire going for a long time.
 What happens when you don’t have enough kindling to get your fire going?

-How do you start a fire without kindling?
 You can use these items to start a fire without kindling:

 - Commercial Fire Starters

 - Paper Plates

 - Plant-Based Ropes and Cloth